SIGTechnologies/sigtech-python/README.md

 ## Authentication
 >Note! \
 >We are currently performing closed beta testing.
-Sign up to our [waitlist](https://get.sigtech.com/join-the-api-waitlist) to be notified of the public release.
+Sign up to our [waitlist](https://get.sigtech.com/join-the-api-waitlist) to be notified of the public release and for a chance to use all API functionality for free as one of our beta users!
+When we're ready to welcome you, we'll send an email with instructions for creating your SigTech account.

 1. Create a SigTech account following the instructions in your welcome email.
 1. Generate an API key using our [dashboard](https://dashboard.sigtech.com/api).